intermine/im-docs/docs/webapp/webapp-config/index.rst

 If you want to add a tab specific to your mine, add an entry to this file.
 Properties set in this file overwrite the ones set in [source:/trunk/intermine/webapp/main/resources/webapp/WEB-INF/classes/InterMineWebApp.properties InterMineWebApp.properties].

+Data tab

+The data tab points to this JSP file - [source:/trunk/intermine/webapp/main/resources/webapp/dataCategories.jsp dataCategories.jsp].
+You can overwrite this file and display your own customised file by putting a JSP in your $MINE_NAME/webapp directory.

 '''keyword search'''